NCGAS/PonyLinux/README.md

 1. Search for PonyLinux in the image search.
 You can launch this with the default settings, usually :smile:
 1. When your instance is available, click on the Web Desktop to the right to bring up a desktop on your new cloud computer.
 1. You should see a pony icon on the desktop.
 Double click on it to get started!

 ## FAQ ##
 * **Q**: Is PonyLinux a Linux distribution (distro)?
 * **A**: Nope.
 It's just some shell scripts.
 But if you crave a Pony-themed operating system, maybe check out PonyOS at https://ponyos.org/.

 * **Q**: What do ponies and Linux have to do with bioinformatics?
 * **A**: NCGAS teaches many workshops on bioinformatic techniques, doing certain experiments, and working with certain kinds of data.
 So much software that we use is written for Linux primarily, that we require workshop attendees to come in with some familiarity with command line.
-PonyLinux is meant to be a primer we can give our attendees to get them ready for our classes.
+PonyLinux is meant to be a primer we can give our attendees to get them ready for our classes and completing their research in HPC environments.

 * **Q**: Why are there ponies?
 Why not something else?
-* **A**: I found ponysay while surfing the web, and was so excited about putting images into bash that I thought it would make it easier to learn bash.
-If there are other images out on the web, fork my project and make it happen.
+* **A**: Former NCGAS staff member, Carrie, found ponysay while surfing the web, and was so excited about putting images into bash that we thought it would make it easier to learn bash.
+If there are other images out on the web, fork the project and make it happen!

 * **Q**: You use terminal, bash, shell, command line, Unix, and Linux all interchangeably.
 What gives?
 * **A**: It's true, these concepts are all related.
 How bout this: Many software projects I deal with only run on Linux operating systems, which are a subset of UNIX standards from way back when.
 I primarily interact with this software through a command line interface, which is just text, as opposed to a graphical interface, which has pictures.
 Bash is a shell program, which means it understands what commands you type into the terminal.
 The terminal emulates a direct connection to the operating system, similar to a CMD or DOS window.
 There are other shell programs that speak slightly different languages from bash.